The Crown season 4: What it gets right (and wrong) about Margaret Thatcher

 Netflix drama The Crown has always been the story of the woman on the throne.
-Season 4, streaming now, introduces two very different women who had a huge impact on the world: Princess Diana and former leader Margaret Thatcher.
+Season 4 introduces two very different women who had a huge impact: Princess Diana and former leader Margaret Thatcher.
 But how accurate is Gillian Anderson's portrayal of the divisive Thatcher?

 At the end of season 3, we saw left-wing Prime Minister Harold Wilson resign due to illness, in 1976.
 Skipping over James Callaghan, season 4 goes straight to Thatcher's election in 1979.
 The series then runs though the 1980s and Thatcher's term as Britain's first woman prime minister up until her ousting more than a decade later.
 The show also follows the parallel story of Princess Diana (Emma Corrin) as she joins the royal family headed by Queen Elizabeth II (Olivia Colman).